makerdao/dss-exec-lib/README.md

 ### Payments
 - `sendPaymentFromSurplusBuffer(address _target, uint256 _amount)`: Send a payment in ERC20 DAI from the surplus buffer.

+### Misc

+- `function linearInterpolation(bytes32 _name, address _target, bytes32 _what, uint256 _startTime, uint256 _start, uint256 _end, uint256 _duration)`: Deploys a new general lerp contract with the associated parameters and returns the `address` of the contract.

+- `function linearInterpolation(bytes32 _name, address _target, bytes32 _ilk, bytes32 _what, uint256 _startTime, uint256 _start, uint256 _end, uint256 _duration)`: Deploys a new lerp module specific to an ilk and returns the `address` of the contract.

 ## Testing

 ```